-Blending in a bit of fundamental and sentimental analyses is essential to making sustainable and constant profits especially considering the fact that forex is designed to make us lose!
-Yes I said it.
+Blending in a bit of fundamental and sentimental analyses is essential to making sustainable and constant profits, especially considering the fact that forex is designed to make us lose!
+Yes, I said it.
 And it’s the truth.
 Have you ever heard of the Non-farm Payroll (NFP)?
 Do you trade it?
 If you have and do, kudos!
 The NFP is a major influencer in the foreign exchange business.
 It affects not only forex, which means it’s a very important thing to know about.
-But we’re only interested here on how it affects foreign exchange and our trades.
+But we’re only interested here in how it affects foreign exchange and our trade.
 It doesn’t matter whether or not you live in the U.S.A.
-As long as you have an interest in the foreign exchange, you should be concerned about the NFP reports when they are released.
+As long as you have an interest in foreign exchange, you should be concerned about the NFP reports when they are released.
 As a matter of fact, you have a choice.

 Non-farm Payroll (NFP)